 with success probability

 for $\alpha_2=\frac{\pi}{8}$, $\beta_2=\frac{3 \pi}{8}$, and $\alpha_3=\beta_3=\frac{3\pi}{4}$.
-For these results the average cost function with uniform PDF yields $\bar{f}\approx 0.372$, which is still lower than the average concurrence found by our approach.
+For these results the average cost function with a uniform PDF yields $\bar{f}\approx 0.372$, which is still lower than the average concurrence found by our approach.
 These results demonstrate that even with local unitary transformations the CNOT gate is globally not optimal for all values of $x$ and $y$.
-However, when $x$ and $y$ are known beforehand, then one can use the following local unitary transformation
+However, when $x$ and $y$ are known beforehand, one can combine the CNOT gate together with the local unitary transformation

 where the angle $\theta$ is a function of $x$ and $y$.
 For example, for $x,y \geqslant 0$, we have